sal55/langs/MDescr.md

 ## M Language Description - 6.3 March 2024

-An informal description  of the latest version, also highlighting things that don't work well, are buggy, missing, or should be removed.
+An informal description of the latest version, also highlighting things that need attention.

+It's not a proper reference or user manual, but mainly for my benefit as developer and maintainer.

-It gives a picture of an untidy, sprawling language that needs to be tightened up.
+Looking through it, it gives a picture of an untidy, sprawling language that needs to be tightened up.
 The same applies to this document!

-I will need to go through and test that the features mentioned actually work as stated.
+I will need to go through it in detail and test that the features mentioned actually work as stated.
 If not, then fix them, or remove them.

+What I hadn't realised was how much behaviour has simply been assumed.
+Little of that is specified in detail.
+Doing so would result in something as big as the 700 pages of the C standard.
+But that doesn't suit this informal, personal language.

 ### Overview

-Quite a few things have been played with over the last few years.
+Quite a few things have been changed over the last few years.
 This is a summary of 6.3:
 ````
 - Expression-based rather than Statement-based
-- Targets x64 processor running Windows using the Win64 ABI even internally
+- Targets x64 processor running Windows using the Win64 ABI, even internally
 - Uses 'PCL' stack-based intermediate language with 64-bit primary integer type
 - Simplified 2024 Module scheme
 - Supports EXE DLL directly, and OBJ, MX/ML via ASM and AA assembler